kjell/mcn-2020-git-haiku/index.md

-Here, where a thousand
+In the twilight rain
-just enough to bend the leaves
+dead leaves alone foregather
-are darkened
+Lilies on the rocks